Ficool

 "Do it!"
 Kael growled, weaving the ship through the storm.

-The last interceptor veered, breaking off.
+The last interceptor veered away, breaking off.

 Breathless silence filled the cockpit.